 Nicollet County Historical Society - Treaty Site History Center

-The Treaty Site History Center is located in St. Peter, MN, just off of US Highway 169.
+The Treaty Site History Center is in St. Peter, MN, just off US Highway 169.

 1851 N. Minnesota Avenue

 A free parking lot is available at the site.

 Two disability parking spots are located near the museum’s entrance.